Cruising other Fiords

 The silence experienced within the cave was unreal, but also strangely comforting.

-The culinary highlight for this region would be dining alfresco on the edge of Lake Te Anau - try fine New Zealand lamb or cervena (New Zealand venison), perfectly prepared with maybe a hint of Tuscany or an Asian influence.
+Favorite thing: The culinary highlight for this region would be dining alfresco on the edge of Lake Te Anau - try fine New Zealand lamb or cervena (New Zealand venison), perfectly prepared with maybe a hint of Tuscany or an Asian influence.

 The township of Te Anau offers a wide range of cafes and restaurants catering for all budgets.
 You can get everything from all day breakfasts and extra long lunches to gourmet dining worthy of the best clothes you've packed in your suitcase.